Building a Strong Foundation

 The best way to learn about the program at Hill is to talk to us and visit.
 If you would like to learn more we hope you will contact us, either through email or by calling the school to set up an appointment.
 We are proud of our program and eager to discuss it with you.

 The components of our Language Arts program are intertwined and designed to build critical thinking skills as well as nurture a love of reading and writing.
 Reading Workshop provides children the chance to explore the world of print, make sense of it, and develop the habits of lifelong readers.
 The time is balanced between whole class lessons, small group work, individual practice, and buddy reading with classmates.
-In Writing Workshop children learn the craft of writing and grow as authors.
-Mini-lessons bring the children together as a community of authors and help them explore the characteristics of good writing.
+In Writing Workshop children learn to generate ideas, to progress in the mechanics of writing (punctuation, rereading, extending sentences, including beginning, middle, end, etc.), and examine their work to make it reflect their thoughts.
 Word Study blends phonemic awareness, phonics, and spelling patterns.
 Instruction is based on where the child is developmentally.
-We use the Handwriting Without Tears program for formal Handwriting instruction.

 The Investigations program provides a sequenced, developmentally appropriate math curriculum.
 Underlying fundamental concepts as well as computational skills are given equal importance.
 The children are encouraged to explore many ways to solve problems.
 They use blocks, cubes, shapes, and many other objects to visualize concepts.
 Then they try out different ways to represent their thinking on paper such as drawing pictures, using numbers and symbols, drawing a number line, and using words.
 The children share their techniques with each other and the teacher guides them toward finding efficient strategies.
 Many different games are played with the purpose of deepening concepts and building fluency with basic addition and subtraction facts.
 Math class is active, full of talk, sharing, trying new strategies, and learning how to represent ideas on paper.

 The concepts of community and symbolism are integrated throughout the year.
-The children study some of the presidents of the United States, Virginia, mapping skills, and transportation.
-Our Community Service project is kicked-off by studying Martin Luther King Jr. in January and heeding the call to service that that federal holiday is beginning to embody.
-The children advertise, bake and sell a yummy treat, shop at the local grocery store with the proceeds and then stock a food pantry’s shelves.
+The children study some of the presidents of the United States, Virginia, and mapping skills.
+Our Community Service project is kicked-off by studying Martin Luther King Jr. in January and heeding the call to service that that federal holiday embodies.
+The children advertise, bake and sell dog treats as part of their study of working dogs in our community.
+The money raised goes to Canine Companions for Independence to train service dogs for those in need.
 The study of pollinators is part of the Stewardship Initiative.
-The children raise and tag monarchs in the fall and learn about honeybees, native bees, and butterflies.
+The children raise monarchs in the fall and learn about honeybees, native bees, and butterflies.
 They plant a pollinator garden next to the classroom.
 Social Studies also includes the yearly Culture Study when the whole school engages in learning about a different country.

 Our curriculum includes an environmental science element with the homeroom teachers that focuses on the study of pollinators and care for the gardens directly outside the classroom.
 The study of bees and butterflies (and many other insects) is year-long and woven throughout all subject areas.
 Working directly with the science teacher, homeroom teachers emphasize generating curiosity through activities and cooperative projects.
 Beginning experimentation, making observations, and collecting data are introduced.
 The curriculum includes: the needs of living things, body systems, nutrition, the five senses, daily and seasonal cycles and life cycles, recycling and characteristics of different materials, and Dornin Science Center units on recycling paper and planting a pollinator garden.